 (initial screen displayed)

-The live data screen displays the temperature sensor value, the flow meter value and whether the pump is running or there is a timer active.
+The “Live Data”TM screen displays the temperature sensor value, the flow meter value, whether the pump is running, the current pump run time and if there is a timer active.

-There is also a “Trigger Pump” button to activate the controller from the app.
+There is also a “Trigger Pump” button to activate the controller from the smartphone app.

 This screen is useful for trouble shooting and configuration of the controller.